Very Low Complexity Speech Synthesis Using Framewise Autoregressive GAN (FARGAN) with Pitch Prediction: Training

 \subsection{Adversarial Training}

-For adversarial training we use spectrogram discriminators at multiple resolutions as proposed in~\cite{jang2021univnet}.
+For adversarial training, we use multi-resolution magnitude-STFT discriminators similar to \cite{jang2021univnet}.
+This choice is motivated by the observation that otherwise popular time domain-discriminators (\cite{kumar2019melgan, kong2020hifi, 9413605}) for vocoder training failed to improve (and in fact even degraded) quality for two previous block-wise signal processing models, namely the FWGAN vocoder \cite{mustafa2023framewise} and the NoLACE enhancement model \cite{buethe2024nolace}.
+In both cases, the multi-scale and the multi-period discriminators from \cite{kong2020hifi} would quickly win against the generators indicating that these discriminators are capable of detecting (potentially irrelevant) irregularities in the generated signals that the generators were not able to remove to a satisfactory degree.
+A possible explanation for this behavior could be the block-wise signal processing itself and the fact that small temporal irregularities are easier detected from a raw time-domain signal than from a log-magnitude spectrogram.

 We follow the architecture from~\cite{mustafa2023framewise} and use 6~STFT discriminators $D_k$ with the modifications described in \cite{buethe2024nolace}: Each discriminator takes as input a log-magnitude spectrogram computed from size-$2^{k+5}$ STFTs with 75\% overlap.
 To simplify notation, we use $D_k(x)$ and $D_k(\hat x)$, treating the log-magnitude STFT transform of $x$ and $\hat{x}$ as part of the discriminator.
 We furthermore apply strides along the frequency axis to keep the frequency range of the receptive fields constant.
 This has been found to increase the ability of discriminators with high frequency resolution to detect inter-harmonic noise.
 Finally, we concatenate a two-dimensional frequency positional sine-cosine embedding to the input channels of every 2d-convolutional layer.

 We train FARGAN as a least-squares GAN~\cite{mao2017least}.
 First we note that the generated signal $\hat x$ depends deterministically on ground-truth signal $x$.
 With this we define the adversarial part of the training loss for FARGAN as